KoryNunn/request-data/readme.md

             return;
         }

-        // Otherwise, data is valid JSON.
+        // Otherwise, data was valid, and has been parsed.

     });